tbm/homepage/content/debian/kirkwood/openrd/install.md

 to MTD flash, but you can use it to install to a SATA disk, USB stick or MMC/SD card.
 In order to proceed, you will therefore need either a SATA disk (connected internally or via eSATA) or a USB stick (or disk).
-While USB sticks work fine, the current version of u-boot (the boot loader on the OpenRD) seems to have some trouble with USB hard disks... they will work but you may have to restart the device several times so u-boot will find the disk.
+While USB sticks work fine, the version of u-boot (the boot loader on the OpenRD) shipped with this device seems to have some trouble with USB hard disks... they will work but you may have to restart the device several times so u-boot will find the disk.
 There are also problems booting from USB when more than one USB device is connected.